top of page

 Tailspin

 “Go fuck yourself, John!
 I hope you fucking die!
-You caused all this shit!,” Cameron screamed to me after that family meeting in July, 2022.
+You caused all this shit!”

 She was 14.

-She then exaggeratedly stomped out of the room making sure Jeannine and I both could hear her displeasure.
+She then stomped out of the room making sure Jeannine and I both could hear her displeasure.
 With the loud slam of a door that unevened picture frames on walls, Cameron made it forcibly evident she was in her room and not to be bothered.

-Jeannine replied not so calmly:“I don’t care what she thinks!
+Jeannine replied not so calmly,“I don’t care what she thinks!
 I’m not in this relationship for her!
 She will have to understand that shit one day!”

 I suppose I should have seen everything that was to come my way beginning February 14, 2024.
 Maybe I did see it coming.
 I suppose I chose not to see what was coming.
 I suppose I chose to ignore the inevitable.
-I chose to ignore because I loved Jeannine.
-Just because she birthed an entitled, spoiled brat didn’t change that.

 She wasn’t my natural daughter, although I never treated Cameron any differently than my own.
 She was the first and only child born to Jeannine.
 Cameron’s father had never been a part of her life, except for the occasional summer month she spent with him in his native Maine.
 That is not at all to disparage the man.
-I don’t know him and can offer that he got (and still gets) a bad rap by Jeannine, her family and her friends.
+I don’t know him and can offer that he got - and still gets - a bad rap by Jeannine, her family and her friends.
 I can also offer that Cameron’s not knowing her father better is a direct result of Jeannine’s and her parents’ doing.

 I first met Cameron when she was 10.
 In the beginning I didn’t notice the significance of it all, but in the years that passed I certainly did.
-I, too, met my stepfather when I was 10.
+Similarly, I met my stepfather when I was 10.
 My natural father passed away when I was five.
 During those five years between the ages of five and 10, I lived with my maternal grandparents.
 My mother was 16 when she had me, became a widow at 21 and still had a lot of life to rethink.
-At 10, I wanted no other man near my mother - and I was ready to fight any man that dared encroach upon my responsibilities to her and my younger brother.
+At 10, I wanted no other man near my mother and I was ready to fight any man that dared encroach upon my responsibilities to her and my younger brother.

 He passed away in the mid-morning hours of my 46th birthday.
 Mine was the last face he saw when he left this world.
 My words of gratitude for all he did for me were the last ones he heard.